CompOpt4Apps/Artifact-DataDepSimplify/README.md

 ```
 Here we define four properties for colPtr index array:
 (1) Domain, which would be the range of
     the numbers that can be used to index colPtr itself.
 (2) Range, which is the range values stored in coPtr.
-(3) Whether the unineterpreted function (UF) representing colPtr
+(3) Whether the uninterpreted function (UF) representing colPtr
     can be considered bijective.
 (4) Whether UF can be considered monotonic and in what manner.

 2. More general index array properties such as a relationship between two or more